Joseph Mitchell (writer): "Dragger Captain"

 In January 1947 "Dragger Captain" appeared in The New Yorker in two parts.
-In this profile Mitchell talks to and follows 47-year-old Ellery Thompson who is captain of a dragger boat, named Eleanor.
+In this profile Mitchell talks to and follows 47-year-old Ellery Thompson who is captain of a dragger boat named Eleanor.
 The Eleanor works out of Stonington port in Connecticut.
 Mitchell chooses Ellery Thompson as he is “the most skillful and the most respected of the captain in the Stonington fleet”.
-Mitchell and Captain Thompson soon find that they have compatible personalities, thus, allowing Mitchell to accompany Ellery during his drags.
+Mitchell and Captain Thompson soon find that they have compatible personalities, allowing Mitchell to accompany Ellery during his drags.
 Throughout the article we gradually learn more about Ellery as a person and not just a dragger captain.
 Ellery's brother, Morris, died at sea trying to combat poor sailing conditions to try and make a living.
 Ellery has to then drag for his own brother's body, giving us an insight as to the reason why Ellery looks upon life “with a droll world-weariness”.

 But Ellery is also a kind and thoughtful man.
 For example, unlike other draggers, he keeps the best lobster he catches for himself and his crew.
-Additionally, when the oceanographers from Yale University sail with him on the Eleanor one day a month he flies an “old Yale pennant”.
+When the oceanographers from Yale University sail with him on the Eleanor one day a month he flies an “old Yale pennant”.
 The article closes with Frank, one of Ellery's two crew mates, telling an interesting folk tale.
 The story is about Old Chrissy, “an old rascal of a woman that was the head of a gang of Block Island wreckers”.
 The gig was that Chrissy and her crew would lure ships in “with false lights, & they killed the sailors & the passengers, so there wouldn't be any tales told”.
 On one occasion she unknowingly lures in her own son's ship.
 But, she chooses to “clout him on the head.
 ‘A son’s a son,’ she said, ‘but a wreck’s a wreck”.

 “Dragger Captain” was met with much critical acclaim.
 So much so, that the rights were acquired by Warner Brothers and it was rumored that they were going to “develop it for Gary Cooper”.
 Thompson was promised 10% of any proceeds by Mitchell.
 Ultimately though, nothing came of the rumors with Mitchell calling it “studio commissary gossip” and stating that “the only truth in it is that a writer has been assigned to try and work out a script on dragger finishing, using the Profile as background”.